 Aims of organic farming

 Organic farming is an agricultural method that aims to produce food using natural substances and processes.
-This means that organic farming tends to have a limited environmental impact as it encourages
+This means that organic farming tends to have a limited environmental impact as it encourages:

-- the maintenance of biodiversity
+- maintenance of biodiversity;

-- preservation of regional ecological balances
+- preservation of regional ecological balances;

-- enhancement of soil fertility
+- enhancement of soil fertility;

-- maintenance of water quality
+- maintenance of water quality.

 Additionally, organic farming rules encourage a high standard of animal welfare and require farmers to meet the specific behavioural needs of animals.

-European Union (EU) regulations on organic farming are designed to provide a clear structure for the production of organic goods across the whole of the EU.
+European Union regulations on organic farming are designed to provide a clear structure for the production of organic goods across the whole of the EU.
 This is to satisfy consumer demand for trustworthy organic products whilst providing a fair marketplace for producers, distributors and marketers.

 Building trust in organic farming

 In order for farmers to derive benefits from organic farming methods, consumers need to trust that the rules on organic production are being followed.
 Therefore, the EU maintains the following strict system of control and enforcement to guarantee that organics rules and regulations are being followed properly.
-As organic farming is part of a larger supply chain which encompasses food processing, distribution and retailing sectors, these are also subject to checks.
+As organic farming is part of a larger supply chain which encompasses food processing, distribution and retail sectors, these are also subject to checks.

-- each EU country appoints ‘control bodies or authorities’ to inspect operators in the organics food chain.
-Producers, distributors and marketers of organic products must register with their local control body before they are allowed to market their food as organic
+- Each EU country appoints ‘control bodies or authorities’ to inspect operators in the organics food chain.
+Producers, distributors and marketers of organic products must register with their local control body before they are allowed to market their food as organic.

-- after they have been inspected and checked, they will be awarded a certificate to confirm that their products meet organic standards
+- After they have been inspected and checked, they will be awarded a certificate to confirm that their products meet organic standards.

-- all operators are checked at least once a year to make sure that they are continuing to follow the rules
+- All operators are checked at least once a year to make sure that they are continuing to follow the rules.

-- imported organic food is also subject to control procedures to guarantee that they have also been produced and shipped in accordance with organic principles
+- Imported organic food is also subject to control procedures to guarantee that they have also been produced and shipped in accordance with organic principles.

 The organic logo